-The Company broad intellectual property portfolio of cell therapy assets includes notable programs available for out-licensing in order to continue their clinical development.
-These include additional indications for both its Treg product and its CD34+ cell technology.

-The Company's current long-term strategy focuses on advancing its therapies through development with the aim of eventually obtaining market authorizations and entering commercialization, either alone or with partners, to provide treatment options to patients suffering from life-threatening medical conditions.
-The Company believes that it is are positioned to realize potentially meaningful value increases within its own proprietary pipeline if it is successful in advancing its product candidates to their next significant development milestones.
+The Company's broad intellectual property portfolio of cell therapy assets includes notable programs available for out-licensing in order to continue their clinical development.
+Its current long-term strategy focuses on advancing its therapies through development with the ultimate objective of obtaining market authorizations and entering commercialization, either alone or with partners, to provide treatment options to patients suffering from life-threatening medical conditions.
+The Company believes that it is well-positioned to realize potentially meaningful value increases within its own proprietary pipeline if the Company is successful in advancing its product candidates to their next significant development milestones.